-Burnout is growing among healthcare professionals.
-Mercer’s report on the US healthcare labor market anticipates that over 6.5 million people working in the healthcare industry will not only quit their jobs, but leave the field entirely over the next five years, leaving behind a multitude of open positions.
+In 2021, Mercer’s report on the U.S. healthcare labor market anticipated that over 6.5 million people working in the healthcare industry would not only quit their jobs, but also leave the field entirely over the next five years, leaving behind a multitude of open positions.

 1. Remote/virtual interviews are becoming the norm